19hours/sg-statutes/Acts/Land Titles Act.md

 (2) A statutory obligation intended to affect registered land may be notified by lodging with the Registrar an instrument of statutory obligation in the approved form.

-(3) The Registrar shall give effect to the statutory obligation by entering a notification of the particulars thereof on the relevant folio or other instrument of title claimed to be affected by the statutory obligation, and on the instrument of title if produced for that purpose.
+(3) The Registrar shall give effect to the statutory obligation by entering a notification of the particulars thereof on the relevant folio or other document of title claimed to be affected by the statutory obligation, and on the document of title if produced for that purpose.

+[Act 8 of 2014 wef 15/08/2014]

 (4) The notification of an instrument of statutory obligation shall not give the statutory obligation any greater operation or effect than it would have had without such notification, nor any greater effect than is claimed for it in the instrument.